56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 The top label in the flight planning dock window reads now:

-Bembridge (EGHJ) Parking 1, Ramp GA Small to Wick (EGPC)
+Bembridge (EGHJ) / Parking 7 to Wick (EGPC)

-- Right-click and choose Delete Selected Legs or Procedure
+Right-click and select Delete Selected Legs or Procedure or press the

 Del